LWVPullman/LeagueWebsite/docs/_posts/2022-05-12-Annual_Meeting_evening-program.md

 Coordinator:  Bobby Ryder

-<span style="color:red; font-size:2em;"> **Thursday, April 12th, 7:00 PM** </span>
+<span style="color:red; font-size:2em;"> **Thursday, May 12th, 7:00 PM** </span>

 At the LWV of Pullman Annual Business Meeting we address issues that are important to you, our community, and ways to make democracy work.
 We must have a quorum of no less than 18 members attending to vote on business matters.
 We will take a look back at activities and accomplishments during the last year with a presentation given by our president, Bobby Ryder.

 Members are encouraged to invite friends who may be interested in attending to learn more about the league.

 ![image-center]({{ site.url }}{{ site.baseurl }}/assets/images/2022-05-05-Annual_Business_Meeting_2022.jpg)